Irish paper money

 This error Yeats 20 pound note is missing the top printing, and illustrates the multicoloured underprint, showing the printing knockout left for the islands

-Yeats 20 Pound Note Issue
+Yeats Irish 20 Pound Note Issue

 The Yeats Twenty Pound note was a complete design change from the 'Lady Lavery' Twenty Pound note which it replaced.
-The Series A 'Lavery' design banknotes which had been in circulation since September 1928.
+The Series A 'Lavery' design banknotes had been in circulation since September 1928.

-The Series B £20 notes were a considerably smaller size than the Series A £20 notes they replaced.
+The Series B Irish £20 notes were a considerably smaller size than the Series A £20 notes they replaced.
 Dimensions of Irish banknotes tended to vary by a millimetre or so overall.
 The dimensions listed are from measurements of actual notes.

 Series A, Lady Lavery 20 Pound Note, 203 x 114 mm.